Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Numerical results

-For the gate resource estimates we compare the qubitization algorithm for non-TC Hamiltonians with the QEVE algorithm for TC Hamiltonians.
-The Hamiltonians are mapped to linear combinations of Pauli operators using the Jordan-Wigner transformation.

-The gate complexity and qubit count depend on the required accuracy of the eigenvalue estimation.
-For both methods, the error budget of $\varepsilon = 0.0016$~Hartree can be split between the following sources of error: \begin{enumerate} \item The error of the phase estimation.
-This error determines the number of ancilla qubits in QPE and the maximum Chebyshev degree in QEVE.
-In both cases, it ends up determining the number of calls to the qubitized walk operator. \item The error of the block encoding.
-This error depends on the precision to which we store the coefficients of the LCU decomposition.
-In addition, once we fix this error, we can also discard the terms where $|b_i| / \alpha < 2^{-\mu}$, so indirectly the tolerance for block encoding also determines the number of terms. \end{enumerate}

-We split the error budget evenly between these sources.
-Having done that, we can fix the qubit and T gate costs as functions of $K$ and $\alpha$.
-The detailed calculations are shown in Appendices~\ref{sec:qubitization_cost} and~\ref{sec:qeve_cost}.
+To optimize the Jastrow factor, we used the variational Monte Carlo algorithm (VMC) with the variance of reference energy being the optimization target~\cite{hauptOptimizing2023}.
+The parameters of the Jastrow factor and the sampling settings were set following Refs.~\cite{hauptOptimizing2023} and~\cite{dobrautzInitio2024}.
+The VMC was performed in 5 cycles of sampling and optimization, with each sampling cycle returning $10^6$ points.
+Since the use of VMC entails randomness in the resulting Jastrow factor and consequently the TC Hamiltonian, we ran 10 independent trials for each atom.

+For a single-atom system, the Drummond--Towler--Needs Jastrow factor is a sum of three terms:

+Here $L_u, L_\chi, L_f$ are (optimizable) cutoff distances, $\Theta(x)$ is the Heaviside step function, and $\omega_l, \beta_l, \gamma_{lmn}$ are optimizable parameters.
+For $u$, these can be different depending on whether the electrons $i$ and $j$ have the same spin or different spins.
+The parameters $\omega_0$ and $\omega_1$ are fixed by the electron-electron cusp condition, and the terms $\chi$ and $f$ are constrained to not affect any cusp conditions.
+The maximum degrees $d_u, d_\chi, d_{f,ee}, d_{f_{en}}$ control the flexibility of the Jastrow factor.
+For Li, Be, B, C, and N, we used the Jastrow factor with $d_u=d_\chi = 9$, $d_{f,ee}=d_{f,en} = 4$.
+For O, F, and Ne, VMC with the same Jastrow factor would consistently converge to obviously non-variational solutions (several Hartrees or even tens of Hartrees below the CBS energy).
+To mitigate this, we set $d_\chi = d_{f,ee}=d_{f,en} = 2$.

+The results are shown in Figure~\ref{fig:energy_to_cbs}.
+For the smallest systems (Li, Be), the TC energy is substantially more accurate than the quadruple-zeta energy in the non-TC picture.
+For more complicated systems, the accuracy lies between that of the double- and triple-zeta bases.
+Finally, the TC energy for O, F, and Ne showed a larger error than the double-zeta energy.

+Finally, for TC Hamiltonians, we applied the xTC approximation with the Hartree--Fock state as the reference state for the generalized normal ordering.
+In all cases, the energy shift introduced by xTC was 0.2 mHa or less.

 Tables~\ref{tab:second_row_norms} and~\ref{tab:second_row_term_counts} show the one-norms $\alpha$ and the term counts $K$, respectively.
-For comparison, we also show the one-norm and the number of terms for the non-TC Hamiltonian in the STO-6G basis.
-Both in terms of one-norms and the number of terms, the TC Hamiltonians in the STO-6G basis are much smaller than the non-TC Hamiltonians in the cc-pVXZ bases.
+By both measures, the TC Hamiltonians in the STO-6G basis are much smaller than the non-TC Hamiltonians in the cc-pVXZ bases.
 Moreover, even though the number of terms in the TC Hamiltonians for the STO-6G basis is several times larger than that in the non-TC, STO-6G Hamiltonians, the one-norms have the same order of magnitude.